jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 	git branch backup
 At this stage you will have a new branch with the recovered branch.

-###2.7 Revert changes to a point with historical
+###2.7 Revert changes to a commit with historical

 Revert will do the same as reset how ever this will maintain the log.
 So the log will remain and this will act a new commit.
-In order to revert to a current committed point you should need the hash git revert commit-hash
+In order to revert to a current committed point you should need the hash

+	git revert commit-hash

 ###2.8 Cherry-Picking specific commits from another branch to the current